Enumerating Regular Languages with Bounded Delay: Orderability upper bound

-We then check that the enumeration respects the distance condition, by checking that whenever we enumerate a node then the next node that will be enumerated is either at the right distance or does not exist.
-(We check This nothing on the first node, but we already know that it is~$s$; and we do not check the last node but this will be checked later from our characterization of when the enumeration stops.) \begin{itemize} \item When we enumerate a node $n$ at even depth, then we have just started to process it; let us study what comes after~$n$.
-Either $n$ has children or it does not: \begin{itemize} \item If $n$ has no children, then its parent $n'$ is a node at odd depth.
+We then check that this enumeration respects the distance condition, by checking that any two consecutive nodes in this enumeration are at distance less than~$3$. \begin{itemize} \item When we enumerate a node $n$ at even depth, then we have just started to process it; let us study what comes after~$n$.
+Either $n$ has children or it does not: \begin{itemize} \item If $n$ has no children, then~$n$ is not the root~$s$.
+Then the parent $n'$ of~$n$ is a node at odd depth.
 Either it is special or non-special.
 If $n'$ is non-special, then either $n$ was the last child or not.
 If $n$ was the last child, we next enumerate $n'$, so the distance is~$1$.
 If $n$ was not the last child, we next enumerate the next child of~$n'$, which is at even depth and is not~$e$, and the distance is~$2$.
-If $n'$ is special, then $n$ was not the last child because the last child of a special node different from~$e$ has children.
+If $n'$ is special, then $n$ was not the last child because the last child of a special node different from~$e$ has children (as the special nodes are the nodes in the path from the root to~$e$).
 Either $n$ was the penultimate child or not.
 If it is not the penultimate child, then we next enumerate the next child of~$n'$ and the distance is~$2$.
 If it is the penultimate child, then we next enumerate~$n'$ and the distance is~$1$. \item If $n$ has children, then if its only child is~$e$ we have finished.
 Otherwise, we will produce another node.
-Specifically, we next recurse on the first child $n'$, which is not~$e$, and either we first enumerate $n'$ (if it has no children, or is a special node whose only child is~$e$) and the distance is~$1$, or we enumerate the first child of $n'$ (which is at even depth) and the distance is~$2$. \end{itemize} \item When we enumerate a node~$n$ at odd depth which is non-special, then we have just finished to process it.
+Specifically, we next recurse on the first child $n'$, which is not~$e$, and either we first enumerate $n'$ (if it has no children, or is a special node whose only child is~$e$) and the distance is~$1$, or we enumerate the first child of $n'$ (which is at even depth) and the distance is~$2$. \end{itemize} \item When we enumerate a node~$n$ at odd depth which is non-special, then we have just finished processing it.
 Then its parent $n'$ was at even depth.
 Either $n$ was the last child of~$n'$ or not: \begin{itemize} \item If $n$ was the last child of~$n'$, we go back to the parent $n''$ of~$n'$, which is at odd depth.
 If $n'$ was the last child of~$n''$, we enumerate~$n''$, at distance~$2$.
 If $n'$ was not the last child of~$n''$ but was its last non-special child, then~$n''$ itself is special and we next enumerate~$n''$, at distance~$2$ (before recursing in the special child).
 Last, if the next sibling of~$n'$ is non-special, then from~$n''$ we recurse into it (it is at even depth) and enumerate it, for a distance of~$3$. \item If $n$ was not the last child of~$n'$, then we next recurse in the next child~$n''$, which is at odd depth.
 If $n''$ has no other children, or if its only child is special, we next produce~$n''$ for a distance of~$2$.
 Otherwise we recurse in the first child of~$n''$, which is at even depth, and produce it for a distance of~$3$. \end{itemize} \item When we enumerate a node~$n$ at odd depth which is special, then we are about to recurse in its special child.
 Either it is~$e$ and we have finished, or it is a node at even depth and we enumerate it for a distance of~$1$. \end{itemize} Hence, in all cases the distance within that first part of the enumeration is at most~$3$.